 As the name suggests, it covers the damages to your car regardless of whether or not you were at fault.
-It also covers the unknown accidents.
+It also covers unknown accidents.
 For example, if your car was parked in the mall and someone came and hit it with theirs and drove off, and you didn’t know the party, your insurance would cover this.
-It also covers the payment if the car is written off, and it will also pay for your injuries caused at the time of accident.
+It also covers the payment if the car is written off, and it will also pay for your injuries caused at the time of the accident.
 Some insurance companies also throw in free extra add-ons when you buy comprehensive cover.
 (Sometimes, these won't be offered for free and you will have to pay extra for these.

 Add on 1.
-Complementary replacement car.
+Complimentary replacement car.
 It is possible that it could take days or weeks to repair your car.
 In that period of time, the car insurance company will give you a replacement car.

 Add on 2.
 Breakdown cover.
 Car insurance is mostly about accidents and damage caused between two parties.
 So, what happens when your car breaks down or just doesn’t start and you don’t know what to do?
-Some insurance companies cover that also, and can help make arrangements in such situations.
+Some insurance companies cover that also and can help make arrangements in such situations.

 There can be many other add-ons to your car insurance, just make sure you always read terms and conditions carefully and have a look at the details when buying your car insurance.